thesyntaxslinger/syntaxslinger.com/docs/docs/software/authelia.md

 I run my Authelia with a Postgres Database, Redis, YAML users database.

-I could probably upgrade the users database to something else, but it's just me!
+I could probably upgrade the user's database to something else, but it's just me!
 If I was in a more enterprise environment, this would 100% be LDAP.

 ```yaml
 ---